 - How much (in $$$) would the grant provide for us to hire each additional staff member, other materials or a community project?

 In addition to the transportation, training and online support for the T3 project instructor (referenced above) the grant will provide $3,500 per year to apply to the project.

 - What types of equipment (UAVs, 3-D printers, etc.) would we need to purchase and how much would the grant provide toward the cost of those purchases?

-To start, no purchase is necessary.
-Each project will be provided with annual kits (eventually providing, 3D printer, Raspberry Pi coding package, and UAVs).
-In addition, each participating site will be provided a $3,500 sub award per year of participation.
+Each project is provided with starter kits and an annual refresh (eventually providing, 3D printer, Raspberry Pi coding package, and UAVs).
+Also, each participating site has a $3,500 sub-award per year of participation.
 These funds will provide annual support for individualized operating expenses at the site level.

-The total supply costs are approximately $3,500 annually for 15 students.
-We are currently receiving requests from programs desiring to be active in the project, and are identifying a process for “outside” sites to join the project.
+The total supply costs are approximately $1,500 annually for 15 students.
+We are currently receiving requests from programs to join the project.
 Stay tuned for more details.

 For more specifics on allowable costs on the T3 grant, please refer to the T3 Scope of Work (provided) and the National Science Foundation Grant Policy Manual, Chapter IV – Allowability of Costs: https://www.nsf.gov/pubs/manuals/gpm05_131/gpm6.jsp

 If you have any specific questions regarding your budget or allowable costs or would like to submit a revision to your budget, please contact the Grant Fiscal Officer who is managing the project funding.
 Please see Question #18 for GFO contact information.